-Strategic goal 9: develop with partners a coordinated investigative and prosecutorial strategy to close the impunity gap.
+Strategic goal 9: develop, with partners, a coordinated investigative and prosecutorial strategy to close the impunity gap.

-41. The strategic goals will be developed in further detail in the following sections.
+42. The strategic goals will be developed in further detail in the following sections.
 Measurable objectives are set for 2016 for each strategic goal which are linked to the 2016 budget proposal.
 The objectives will be reviewed in light of the approved budget (2016), as well as unforeseen events if their cost implications cannot be absorbed without impacting on the objectives.
 The objectives have also been integrated into the performance indicators framework (see paras.
-104-110 and annex 4).
+111-117 and annex 4).

-Fulfil the Office's mandate
+Achieving high performance in relation to the Office's mandate